devdeliw/website/content/posts/nasa_derive_3.md

 states represent the two nuclei in their Zeeman basis.

-Now we will programmatically calculate the Spin Hamiltonian $\mathscr{H}$'s effect on each basis state above.
-To do this, we'll program the Zeeman, Hyperfine, ZFS, and Exchange Hamiltonian's effect on each basis state, and then sum them together.
+Now we are ready to programmatically calculate the Spin Hamiltonian $\mathscr{H}$.
+We'll evaluate its effect on each basis state above.
+To do this, we program the Zeeman, Hyperfine, ZFS, and Exchange Hamiltonian's effect on each basis state, and then sum them together.